-The pathway process is shown in figure 1.
-The national pathway has been strengthened with the Water Council decleration, regional workshop and due to the dynamic nature of the process feedback from various stakeholders of the food system in Turkey.
+The pathway process is shown in Figure 1.
+The national pathway has been strengthened with the Water Council decleration, regional workshop and due to the dynamic nature of the process feedback from various stakeholders of the food systems in Türkiye.